J8ke-gang/J8ke-gang/README.md

 ###

-<p align="left">✨ Web development since September, 2024.<br>📚 I'm currently learning HTML5,CSS,JavaScript with the Odin Project.<br>🎯 Goals: My Goal is to be a web developer.<br>🎲 Fun fact: I did property maintenance for multiple multi acre property's.</p>
+<p align="left">✨ Web development since 2024.<br>📚 I'm currently getting better at React+Vite, javascript, postgreSQL, Jest and Figma.
+And learning new functions on HTML5 and CSS <br>🎯 Goals: To become a web developer.<br>🎲 Fun fact: I did property maintenance for multiple multi acre property's for many years.</p>

 ###